CipherOne/swiftprotocol/README.md

 Delegated Nodes will each receive an equal salary.
 The Delegated Nodes themselves will vote on their own salary--with the constraint that the salary must stay within a certain percentage of the previous salary.
 In the event that Delegated Nodes attempt to abuse this power, it's the responsibility of Citizens to [vote out the nodes](#election-of-delegated-nodes).

 ### Identity Provider Salary
 The _Salary Multiplier_ for Identity Providers is decided by the Delegated Nodes.
-An Identity Provider's salary is determined by multiplying the number of Swifts that have been claimed by Citizens under that specific Identity Provider by the Salary Multiplier.
-For example, if the Salary Multiplier is 0.01 and the Identity Provider has 100,000 active validated citizens that claimed 5,000,000 Swifts during that day, the Identity Provider will receive 50,000 UBITs at the first block after midnight UTC.
+An Identity Provider's salary is determined by multiplying the number of UBITs that have been claimed by Citizens under that specific Identity Provider by the Salary Multiplier.
+For example, if the Salary Multiplier is 0.01 and the Identity Provider has 100,000 active validated Citizens that claimed 5,000,000 Swifts during that day, the Identity Provider will receive 50,000 UBITs at the first block after midnight UTC.

 ## Reserved Funds
 30 Billion UBITs will be reserved; these UBITs are not controlled by any central source.
 Delegated Nodes have the ability to award these funds to proposals with a majority vote.
 It's the responsibility of the Delegated Nodes to assign these funds on an as-needed basis to Identity Providers, Delegated Nodes, Citizens, or Entities in an effort to further the success of this Protocol.